appsquickly/typhoon/README.md

 in the sebsequent ___annotation craze___ that followed!).
 The good old builder with a new hammer, looking for a nail thing. . .
 I think we're over both of those phases now, and in the words of
 <a href="http://en.wikipedia.org/wiki/Bruce_Lee">Bruce Lee</a> -- _"Annotations are annotations, and XML is XML"_.

+## Spring for Objective-C (TM) ?

+I don't work at SpringSource (I did once) and I'm not getting any financial benefit from this.
+I'm doing this because I think it's right.
+God knows, I'm the lastperson who would have any loyalty to the organization!
+When I left SpringSource to move to the same country as my (then girlfriend now) wife they dropped a 400-page no-compete clause on my head and threatened legal action!!
+I had no intention to compete.
+So, I gave up my share options, and soon after SpringSource was bought by VmWare for $400M so they all got rich while I ended up in the Philippines where money doesn't exactly grow on trees, you know!?
+(I got two lovely children, and a very lovely wife). . . so, no. It is not (TM).
+Just one frail, consumptive poet and his DI container, pecking away through the nights on an old Mac Quadra.

 # Usage